JackWCollins/guild_chat/README.md

 # Guild Chat

 Welcome to the Guild Chat repo!
 This is a very simple messaging app for demo purposes only.
+I have hosted this on a Heroku hobby tier at https://guild-chat-app.herokuapp.com/.
+It might take a few seconds for the dyno to spin up on your first request.

 ## Code breakdown